Philippines deports U.S. Marine pardoned for murdering transgender woman

 “We’ll continue our fight.
 The road will be long, we know it,” she said.
 “I hope this will be a wakeup call for how treacherous this president is.”

 Duterte’s own Cabinet officials and even outgoing U.S. Ambassador Sung Kim were reportedly surprised by the pardon.
-Foreign Secretary Teddy Locsin Jr. told the local press that the United States did not request for it.
+Foreign Secretary Teddy Locsin Jr. told the local press that the United States did not request it.

 Presidential spokesman Harry Roque, a former lawyer of the Laude family, said on Thursday that the decision was made for a “higher national interest.”